-Finally, considering the real-time and accuracy of the detection network, the proposed BboxLocate-Net is tested with excellent performance in specified datasets.
-It has been noted that HRNet and DenseNet, two state-of-the-arts networks, have produced excellent performance in large-scale dataset detection tasks such as COCO23 and ImageNet24.
+Finally, considering the real-time performance and accuracy of the detection network, the proposed BboxLocate-Net is tested with excellent performance in specified datasets.
+It has been noted that HRNet and DenseNet, two state-of-the-art networks, have produced excellent performance in large-scale dataset detection tasks such as COCO23, ImageNet24 and VOC25.
 Specifically, the autolanding image datasets have only two classes of plane and background.
-The proposed BboxLocate-Net rightly achieves a balance between prediction accuracy and processing speed, by combining the advantages of Densenet and HRNet together.
+The proposed BboxLocate-Net rightly achieves a balance between prediction accuracy and processing speed, by combining the advantages of DenseNet and HRNet together.

 During the detection process, each image captured from the ground cameras is resized to 320×240 to match BboxLocate-Net.
-Then, the 20×15×18 prediction tensor is automatically generated through the feature extraction network BboxLocate-Net and the YOLO detection layer.
-Each of the 1×1×30 tensor includes the target location information: center coordinates (x, y), width w, height h, category information and confidence score c^{20} After obtaining the confidence c of each prediction box, a threshold will be set to remove the boxes with a score below.
+Then, the $20 \times 15 \times 18$ prediction tensor is automatically generated through the feature extraction network BboxLocate-Net and the YOLO detection layer.
+Each of the $1 \times 1 \times 30$ tensor includes the target location information: center coordinates (x, y), width w, height h, category information and confidence score c^{20} After obtaining the confidence c of each prediction box, a threshold will be set to remove the boxes with a score below.
 Then the remaining bounding boxes are filtered with the non-maximal suppression to obtain multiple sets of high-score bounding boxes.
 In particular, the YOLOv3 predictor uses a set of initial anchor boxes with fixed width and height to regress and predict the target position.
-Here, K-means clustering25 is adopted to determine the number and the best size of anchor boxes.
+Here, K-means clustering26 is adopted to determine the number and the best size of anchor boxes.
 As shown in Fig.3, three clustering centers are presented for the training dataset using K-means clustering.
 The yellow box and the blue box respectively represent two benchmark anchor boxes with different sizes.
-The final red box predicted by Bbox-Locate-Net is calculated based on three anchor boxes.
+The final red box predicted by BboxLocate-Net is calculated based on three anchor boxes.